herrevilkitten/fantastic_m2/fantastic_m2_readme.txt

 Interactions are really cool, but need polish.
 Also, maybe use Mouse2 for MouseLook and Mouse1 for Interact instead of pressing E.

+Setting the cursor seems to be somewhat hit-and-miss.
+When running in Unity, it works great.
+Otherwise, it seems to be OS (and maybe browser) dependent.

 Assets used in the creation of the scene:

 The font used for the Story Points is Daniel Black